 4. How long will it take?

-The piercing itself will take just about half a second, but for most piercings you should allow about half an hour out of your day to fit in the whole process.
-If you are on a tight schedule, ask us at the time of the appointment how long your specific piercing might take.
+The piercing itself will take just about half a second, but for most appointments you should allow about an hour out of your day to fit in the whole process.
+For group bookings you should allow around 1.5 - 2 hours, depending on the amount of people in your group.